-See some ways in which King's Academy has been putting the Round Square IDEALS into action at the school:
+See some ways in which King's Academy has been fostering the Round Square IDEALS at school:

 King’s Academy actively fosters and encourages global understanding.
 This is reflected in the diverse student and faculty body, and through participation in international projects, conferences and events such as Model United Nations (MUN) and debate competitions, in addition to exchange trip opportunities which are offered throughout the year.
-In addition to sending students to different parts of South Africa and Japan, the school has hosted students from India, South Africa and Australia.
+In addition to sending students to different parts of Australia, India, South Africa and Japan, the school has hosted students from these countries.

-The Academy has also participated in annual international conferences across the globe in countries including the United Kingdom, South Africa, India and Kenya.
+The Academy has also participated in annual international conferences across the globe in countries including India, Kenya, South Africa, Switzerland, the United Kingdom and United States.

 In its commitment to environment protection and sustainability, King’s Academy has launched numerous environmental initiatives with the ultimate goal of becoming a “green” school.
-Since joining the Eco-Schools, King’s has taken on a range of projects in the local community, which have grown to include regular street clean-ups with Friends of the Earth Middle East (FoEME), tree planting with the Royal Society for Conservation of Nature, raising climate change awareness through 350.org’s “Drops of Hope” initiative, a recycle bin launch in partnership with the Greater Amman Municipality and an awareness campaign for the coral ecosystems in Aqaba with the Royal Marine Conservation Society of Jordan (JREDS).
+Since joining the Eco-Schools, King’s has taken on a range of projects in the local community, which have grown to include regular street clean-ups, tree planting with the Royal Society for the Conservation of Nature, raising climate change awareness through 350.org’s “Drops of Hope” initiative, a recycle bin launch in partnership with the Greater Amman Municipality and an awareness campaign for the coral ecosystems in Aqaba with the Royal Marine Conservation Society of Jordan (JREDS).
 King’s green activities around campus include hosting the Ecos and Greens Conference (EGC), establishing composting bins, replacing plastic water bottles in the Dining Hall with reusable ones, recycling paper, and reducing plastic consumption by reusing plastic bags in classroom bins.

 The Round Square Office at King’s Academy provides community members with opportunities to discover another side of Jordan through a range of local hikes in which environmental trips are often integrated.
-Explorers experience cultural immersion upon visiting historic and archaeological sites such as the Dead Sea, Petra and Jerash, and witness the natural beauty of the kingdom’s green and desert valleys, including Wadi Rum, Wadi Mujib, Wadi Zarqa Ma’in in addition to opportunities to adventure abroad through hiking trips in the Himalayas and the Sultanate of Oman.
+Explorers experience cultural immersion upon visiting historic and archaeological sites such as the Dead Sea, Petra and Jerash, and witness the natural beauty of the kingdom’s green and desert valleys, including Wadi Rum, Wadi Mujib and Wadi Zarqa Ma’in in addition to opportunities to adventure abroad through hiking trips in the Himalayas and the Sultanate of Oman.